2018 MEMBER INFORMATION

 College Park, MD 20742-1625

 Computers are available for use in the Michelle Smith Performing Arts Library, located near the main entrance to The Clarice Smith Performing Arts Center.
 You will need a web-based email account to check email.
 Summer hours for the library will vary and can be found at the UMD libraries website.
 Many areas of the campus, including the residences and the performing arts center, have wireless internet.
-Campus wi-fi access is available for purchase for a small fee.
+You will receive complimentary access to the campus Wi-Fi network when you arrive.

 How do I get help at the festival?

-NOI staff members will be available at the NOI Help Desk in the School of Music lobby or in the Score Library (Room 1203).
+NOI staff members will be available at the NOI Office above the Applause Café at The Clarice (Room 3301).

 Is there a fitness center?